Blotch3D/Blotch3D/readme.md

 To add MonoGame + Blotch3D to an existing Windows Core project, add a reference to Blotch3D.

-For .NET Framework projects, add a reference to Blotch3D and also add the NuGet package 'MonoGame.Framework.DesktopGL'
+To add MonoGame + Blotch3D to an existing .NET Framework project, add a reference to Blotch3D and (to avoid a weird build bug where it won't load SDL2.dll)) also add the NuGet package 'MonoGame.Framework.DesktopGL' via the solution's NuGet screen rather than the project's NuGet screen (maybe this is because that package is configured to appear incompatible with Framework, when really it is compatible?).

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the